Made in America Since 1972.

 DVP-120 Zone Setup

-It is important to assign addresses to the MRS-485 accordingly in these systems as using duplicate addresses is not allowed.
+In these systems, it is important to assign addresses to the MRS-485 accordingly, as using duplicate addresses is not allowed.
 Duplicate addresses will cause the sensor to not show up on the panel.

 1) Press the menu button and verify the number of sensors matches the number connected.
 Troubleshoot any missing sensors.